My Dear Far-Nearness graphic

 Practicing the First Person in solitude

 Our most powerful portal to God’s ultimate mystery is to sit in silence and to simply be present to what is happening within and around us right now.
 In silence, we let the swirl of thinking, worrying, remembering, and planning pass through the limitless open space of our awareness.
-Being as fully present as we can be, we simply witness and detach from the objects of our awareness.
+In this open space between our thoughts we are as fully present as we can be, simply witnessing what is happening around and within us.
+When we are awake to this inner space we are available to detach from the objects of our awareness.
 When we dwell in awareness itself, rather than on the objects of awareness, we are entering the domain of the First Person.
-This open awareness is a gift of the Creator, and the ambiance of this awareness is love.
+This open awareness is a gift of the Creator, and for Christians and others who have a devotional path, the ambiance of this awareness is infinite Love.

-This practice of inner witnessing can be adapted for use in relationships and in community.
+This practice of detachment and inner witnessing can be adapted for use in relationships and in community.

 1. Sit in a quiet place, close your eyes, and bring awareness to your breath.
 There’s no need to control your breathing; simply notice each breath as it arises and falls away.
-The Hebrew name for Spirit is Ruach, and Ruach is breath.
+The Hebrew name for Spirit is Ruach,which can also mean breath.
 In the silence, you might imagine that God is breathing you.

 3. If your mind is unsettled and you are lost in fantasy, daydreaming, analyzing, or other distractions, anchor your awareness to the present moment by counting each breath.
 Count each exhalation and see if you can be present for ten breaths in a row.
 If you lose track, start again at number one.
 If you do get to ten, don’t consider it an accomplishment: the point is, are you present to what is happening now?